Breina/MC-ticker/README.md

 - Compatible with modded clients.

 ## Usage
+* The time bar allows manipulating the time of each schematic separately.
+When ticking, the previous schematic is internally buffered, this enables going back in time.
+Be careful though, there is no branching of timelines.
+If you go back in time and modify anything, the future is discarded and this is the new end of the timeline.
+* In the editor, scrolling changes the layer.
+If control or command is pressed, scrolling will zoom.

+### Tools
+Besides mouse clicking, these tools can also be activated by function keys 1 to 4.

 * ![Activate](/img/tools/cursor.png) Send a right click to toggle levers, push buttons, switch comparator modes, change repeater delay, ...
 * ![Place](/img/tools/block.png) Right click places the selected block on the left side at the selected coordinates.
 Left